yashpatil1998/PMS/README.md

 # PMS
-Java Code for PMS (without Spring)
+Java Code for Portflio Management System (without Spring) that can run on a Java IDE.

+Run MainClass.java